ndevlin/LiveRayMarching/README.md

 ## Project Information

 This project uses Ray Marching and Signed Distance Functions to render a scene in real-time using only mathematical functions.
 There is no actual geometry in the scene other than a quad that the scene is rendered upon.
 Each pixel ray-marches forward to interact with functions corresponding with each piece of geometry in the scene to determine which piece of geometry is closest to the camera.
 A number of rendering effects are calculated on top of this.
 These include Blinn-Phong reflection, specular reflection, sub-surface scattering, ambient occlusion, and more.
-Hard and soft shadows, depth of field, and more are also created using algorithms uniquely appropriate for an SDF scene.
+UV mapped textures, Hard and soft shadows, depth of field, and more are also created using algorithms uniquely appropriate for an SDF scene.
+Check out a live demo using the link above!

 This project was created using TypeScript, WebGL, and GLSL.
 Visual Studio Code, Node.js, and Dat.gui were also utilized.